 Aged 13 on accession on 19 June 1505 Zhu Houzhao became the 10th emperor of the Ming Dynasty.
-His official reign period as the Zhengde ("Correct Virtue") emperor commenced with the advent of Chinese Lunar New year on 24 January 1506.
+His official reign period named Zhengde ("Correct Virtue") commenced with the advent of Chinese Lunar New year on 24 January 1506.

 The tomb follows the traditional layout with the ceremonial area in front of the actual burial area.

 Furthest south is the memorial stele from where the "Sacred Way" leads to the front entrance, now long gone apart from its platform.